apache/drill/_docs/manage-drill/configuration-options/010-configuration-options-introduction.md

 `/conf` directory.
 Drill sources` /etc/drill/conf` if it exists.
 Otherwise, Drill sources the local `<drill_installation_directory>/conf` directory.

-The sys.options table in Drill contains information about boot and system options listed in the following tables.
-To tune performance, you adjust some of the options to suit your application.
-Configure the options using the ALTER SESSION or ALTER SYSTEM command.
+The sys.options table in Drill contains information about boot (start-up) and system options listed in the tables on this page.

 ## Boot Options
+The section, ["Start-up Options"]({{site.baseurl}}/docs/start-up-options), covers how to configure and view these options.

 <table>
   <tr>